 The beetles were reintroduced at The Nature Conservancy’s Wah’Kon-Tah Prairie in southwest Missouri.
 The site was chosen because it's a large area of protected, high-quality grassland habitat.

-Over 250 beetles were brought to Wah’Kon-Tah Prairie the first year, and 600 more were brought in 2013.
-Additional beetles will be brought for three more years to help establish a healthy, genetically diverse population.
+Over 250 beetles were brought to Wah’Kon-Tah Prairie the first year.
+Hundreds of additional beetles have been brought each year to help establish a healthy, genetically diverse population.